-Martin Kohli, the bureau’s chief regional economist, said Wednesday the cost of housing was a key factor behind the May gain in prices.
-Last month, residential rents climbed 2.6 percent from a year earlier, he said.
+Martin Kohli, the bureau’s chief regional economist, said the cost of housing was a key factor behind last month’s gain in prices.
+Residential rents climbed 2.5 percent, year over year, he said.

-Grocery prices were up 0.3 percent, year over year.
+Grocery prices increased 2.1 percent, year over year.